cheeweijian2/SGMalls/README.md

 - The `satisfy` criteria currently checks: (bike rack OR playground) AND (≥1 gym, CSV + geojson combined) AND (≥1 HPB event) AND (≥3 HDP outlets).
   The `supermarket_count` condition is present in the code but commented out.
-- No intermediate CSVs (old `mall_locations_summary.csv`, debug dirty-row files) are written — everything is chained in memory in a single run.